TheAssassin/mediaplayer-setup/Amlogic-based/README.md

 [    3.869191] ---[ end Kernel panic - not syncing: VFS: Unable to mount root fs on unknown-block(0,0) ]---
 ```

+Is this the culprit? `rootfs image is not initramfs (incorrect cpio method used: use -H newc option); looks like an initrd`

 Can we chainload a newer U-Boot (e.g., by renaming it `u-boot.ext`)?

 It seems that it stalls on the Amlogic boot screen then... a serial console would be helpful here.
 Serial console actually shows nothing here... just that the U-Boot is being started... then there is no more output